hzeller/rpt2pnp/README.md

 G-Code
 ------
-Right now, the G-Code for each step is hardcoded in constant strings in `gcode-picknplace.cc`.
+Right now, the G-Code for processing steps is hardcoded in constant strings in `gcode-picknplace.cc`.

 Shortcomings